jtvberg/StreamDock/README.md

 # Release Update
- New release addresses some service scripts that were no longer working.
-There was a bug where child windows for YouTube were no longer draggable as a result of the same TrustedHTML issue.
-This has since been fixed but did not make the 2.1.0 release.

-# Dev Update
- I added a local player to the app... you can now turn this on in settings, add directories, and then access these videos in the Home screen.
+ New release (2.2.0) bumps all packages to latest and fixes Peacock and should now allow a broader set of streaming services I haven't ever used (including Spotify).
+I also added a local player to the app... you can now turn this on in settings, add directories, and then access these videos in the Home screen.
 If you have entered a TMDB API key, it will also go get some basic data about the movie or TV show including poster art.
-It then stores this info locally, including poster images if you turn that on.
+It then stores this info locally, including poster images (if you turn that on.)
 You can view details of a title just like search (when online.)
 As of right now, if it finds the wrong metadata for a title, there is really no option to fix that.
 I am working on a scheme to select the correct metadata.
 In the meantime, make sure the file names are the correct title.
 Example: Airplane 2 is actually Airplane II (great film).
 The former will get you Airplane 2025 (really?) from TMDB.
 In some cases, there is nothing you can do.
-Also, as it is, episodes work if you name them with a .s01e01 after the name (it's not case sensitive and it doesn't need to be 2 digits.)
-I made some updates to how the results return which greatly improves accuracy but occasionally, you will get the wrong metadata for the same title.
+Also, as it is, episodes work if you name them with a '.s01e01' after the name (it's not case sensitive and it doesn't need to be 2 digits.)
 Supports mp4, mov, avi, mkv and webm.

+# Dev Update
-Once I get the metadata selection sorted and maybe an episodes to seasons combined view, I will post a new release.
+ Once I get the metadata selection sorted for local files and maybe an episodes to seasons combined view, I will post a another release.

- Also, Peacock works!

 # StreamDock 2.0.0, The Sequel!
+(Old News)
  It took two years and a lack of focus to get 1.0.0 out the door and upon completion I looked at what I had wrought and wept.
  What a mess.
 It worked.
 I would say it worked well but it needed some serious refactoring.
 So serious that I just started from scratch.